reactive-python/reactpy/docs/source/about/contributor-guide.rst

     Be sure the version of `Google Chrome`_ and ChromeDriver_ you install are compatible.

-Once you've installed the aforementioned browser and web driver you should be able to
+Once you've installed the aforementioned browser and web driver you'll be able to run:
-run:

 .. code-block:: bash